porfanid/TurnIn/edit-documentation/TurnIn/blog/2023-08-23-welcome/index.md

 ![Ilias Dimopoulos](https://github.com/IliasDimopoulos99.png)

-- **[Andreas Tarasidis](https://github.com/AndreasTar)**, who was the first one to create the exe version of the app and heped me debug it
+- **[Andreas Tarasidis](https://github.com/AndreasTar)**, who was the first one to create the exe version of the app and helped me debug it

 ![Andreas](https://github.com/AndreasTar.png)